Baha Men: Recent years

-After releasing Night & Day in the summer of 2014, the Baha Men released a Christmas Medley mixing "The Little Drummer Boy" with "Silver Bells".
+After releasing Night & Day in the summer of 2014 for the FIFA World Cup that year in Brazil and was featured in the soundtrack: One Love, One Rhythm – The 2014 FIFA World Cup Official Album in the Carnival Mix, the Baha Men released a Christmas Medley mixing "The Little Drummer Boy" with "Silver Bells".
 Their single "Off the Leash" was released digitally on 1 July 2015.
 On 25 October 2015, the band performed the halftime show for the New York Giants/Dallas Cowboys football game at MetLife Stadium.

 In 2018, the group joined Our Last Night for a metal cover of their hit song "Who Let the Dogs Out" and, in April 2019, released a new single, "Let's Go", dedicated to the teams playing in the Final Four.

 TV and film appearances

-The Baha Men appeared in a special scene from Between the Lions where Leona and Theo meet them while reading some books inside the library.
+Baha Men appeared in a special scene from Between the Lions where Leona and Theo meet them while reading some books inside the library.

+They performed the theme song of the Playhouse Disney series Stanley, titled "My Man Stanley".

+Their track "Rat Race" appeared in the opening scene of the 2001 film Rat Race.

+Their track "Coconut" appeared in an episode of the Nickelodeon series ChalkZone, which also featured a parodied version of the band.

 They performed onstage for a Season 14 episode of The Bachelorette, which took place in the Bahamas.

+Their track "Holla!" appeared in the opening and closing credits of Garfield: The Movie, and during one scene in the 2005 film Kicking & Screaming.

+Their track "Best Years of Our Lives" appeared in the rolling credits of Shrek.

+Their track "Crocodile Rock" appeared in the rolling credits of The Crocodile Hunter: Collision Course.

+Their track "Scooby D" appeared in Scooby-Doo.

-The band has even made an appearance on the big screen, when they starred as themselves in the 1994 romantic comedy My Father the Hero starring Gérard Depardieu and Katherine Heigl.
+The band made an appearance on the big screen, when they starred as themselves in the 1994 romantic comedy My Father the Hero, starring Gérard Depardieu and Katherine Heigl.